Memo on the sixth seminar for teachers

 After the speeches, the attendees watched the documentary film “The Song of Life” by Tonis Lykouressis, who recorded with great skill and empathy the story of how the 275 Jewish inhabitants of his homeland, the island of Zakynthos, were rescued.
 The film is the fruit of keen personal interest and many years of research; it is a moving lesson of solidarity, selflessness and eternal gratitude of the Jews of Zakynthos towards their Christian saviours.

-The seminar ended with the pronouncement of conclusions drawn from the work of the three days.
+The seminar ended with the pronouncement of conclusions drawn from the work of the two days.
 Already before the end of the proceedings, most of the attendees had filled in assessment questionnaires that had been prepared with potential improvements in mind.
-Answers given showed that the participants had a positive opinion of the organisation and content of the seminar.
-More specifically, they commented favourably on the organisation, quality and high standards of the seminar and the simultaneous interpretation, as well as of the venue and the hospitality provided.
+Answers given showed that the participants had a positive opinion of the organisation, quality and high standards of the seminar, as well as the Museum that hosted it and the hospitality provided.
+This year’s seminar was particularly successful as shown by the interaction, the fruitful discussions and the key questions raised.
 Most people also made constructive suggestions and comments.